Ask any Top Blogger in your Niche their secret to making money blogging is, and they will all tell you in one way or another,

 Your readers have just learnt something new.
 This is the perfect time to get them to act on it or motivate them to try out what they’ve just read.

 They’re excited.
 And you need to use this burst of energy to help your Blog grow.
-You can give them a few resources, or ask them to subscribe to your Blog or leave a comment.
+You can give them a few resources in exchange for their email or ask them to leave a comment.

 RELATED POST: 17 KILLER WAYS TO GET LOADS OF COMMENTS ON YOUR POSTS!